Special Educational Needs & Disability (SEND)

 Many of our pupils experience Social and Emotional Mental Health issues, sometimes for prolonged time, others at critical points in their development.

-Clear guidance to offer pupils structure and routine; Risk assessments are used and action is taken to increase safety and inclusion; Liaising with pupils home local authorities; Whole school system for gathering information on baseline and changes to social and emotional learning through Emotional Literacy; Use of a range of strategies to reduce anxiety and promote well-being; Staff are experienced in working with young people with SEMH needs, and will continue to receive on-going training; Staff work very closely with clinical and therapeutic professionals; Access to information and support is available within school; flexibility within sessions to meet changing needs.
+Clear guidance to offer pupils structure and routine; risk assessments are used and action is taken to increase safety and inclusion; liaising with pupils home local authorities; whole school system for gathering information on baseline and changes to social and emotional learning through Emotional Literacy; use of a range of strategies to reduce anxiety and promote well-being.

 For those pupils with more acute needs: